-Amendments and Updates November 2016, June 2017 and December 2018, July 2020, July 2021.
+Amendments and Updates November 2016, June 2017 and December 2018, July 2020, July 2021, July 2022.

-Paragraph/Section Content Para 1.11 Amendments and additions to Safeguarding Adults procedures: Changes to guidance in relation to the Care Act 2014 and Care and Statutory Support Guidance Para 6.2 - 18 Amendments and additions - Coram Group Safeguarding Adults procedures for Children's Services Staff: Amendments in light of the above guidance Section 15 Safeguarding Trafficked Children and Modern Slavery Section 16 Additional section: Safeguarding Children and Young People who may be affected by gang activity Section 17 Additional section: Female Genital Mutilation Section 18 Internet Abuse Section 19 Safeguarding Children at risk of radicalisation and extremism Section 20 Domestic Abuse Additional and revised links to guidance Section 21 Additional: Resolving Professional Differences - Coram Escalation Policy Addition: All Sections General update to safeguarding children.
+Paragraph/Section Content Para 1.11 Amendments and additions to Safeguarding Adults procedures: Changes to guidance in relation to the Care Act 2014 and Care and Statutory Support Guidance Para 6.2 - 18 Amendments and additions - Coram Group Safeguarding Adults procedures for Children's Services Staff: Amendments in light of the above guidance Section 15 Safeguarding Trafficked Children and Modern Slavery Section 16 Additional section : Safeguarding Children and Young People who may be affected by gang activity Section 17 Additional section: Female Genital Mutilation Section 18 Internet Abuse Section 19 Safeguarding Children at risk of radicalisation and extremism Section 20 Domestic Abuse Additional and revised links to guidance Section 21 Additional: Resolving Professional Differences - Coram Escalation Policy Addition: All Sections General update to safeguarding children.
 Changes to guidance in relation to Working Together 2018 and Social Work Act 2017.
 All Sections Incorporation of the role of Group Head Quality Assurance and Safeguarding.
-Section 18.48 Insertion of new section on online service delivery and reference to Coram remote working policy and safety.